reframe-hpc/reframe/docs/running.rst

   module-4: module-4a module-4b

 If both ``--map-module`` and ``--module-mappings`` are passed, ReFrame will first create a mapping from the definitions on the file and it will then process the definitions passed with the ``--map-module`` options.
-As usual later later definitions will override the former.
+As usual, later definitions will override the former.

 A final note on module mappings.
-Module mappings can be arbitrarily deep as long as the do not form a cycle.
+Module mappings can be arbitrarily deep as long as they do not form a cycle.
 In this case, ReFrame will issue an error (denoting the offending cyclic dependency).
 For example, suppose having the following mapping file: